Yūko Natsuyoshi

 Yūko Natsuyoshi (夏吉 ゆうこ, Natsuyoshi Yūko) is a Japanese voice actress from Osaka Prefecture who is affiliated with Ken Production.
-She is known for her roles as Himeko Mashima in the Show By Rock!! franchise, Sasha Necron in The Misfit of Demon King Academy, Yuyu Shirai in Assault Lily, Tsubaki in In the Heart of Kunoichi Tsubaki, and Kazusa in Blue Archive.
+She is known for her roles as Kazusa in Blue Archive, Himeko Mashima in the Show By Rock!! franchise, Sasha Necron in The Misfit of Demon King Academy, Yuyu Shirai in Assault Lily, Tsubaki in In the Heart of Kunoichi Tsubaki, and Cheval Grand in Umamusume: Pretty Derby.

 Biography

 Natsuyoshi's voice acting activities began after she won an audition held by the talent agency Ken Production in 2016.
 After two years of training under Ken Production's voice acting school, she formally became affiliated with them in 2018.
 She played her first role as a mob character in the anime television series Grand Blue, before being cast in her first main role as Himeko Mashima in the Show By Rock!! franchise.

 In 2019, Natsuyoshi voiced Vivian in Journal of the Mysterious Creatures.
 In 2020, she was cast as Yamada in My Roomie Is a Dino, Sasha Necron in The Misfit of Demon King Academy, and as Yuyu Shirai in Assault Lily Bouquet.